amint-hc/posters_evaluation/docs/approaches/direct.md

             "Q10": 3,
             "Q11": 5,
             "Q12": 7,
-            "Q13": 5,
+            "Q13": 3,
             "Q14": 5,
             "Q15": 5,
             "Q16": 5,
-            "poster_summary": "The project develops a model-based deep-learning neural network for Time of Arrival (ToA) estimation from simulated Channel Frequency Response data.\nIt uses a two-stage architecture: CIR enhancement via a generative U-Net and a coarse-to-fine ToA regression scheme.\nA wireless channel model based on the 802.11n standard is used to generate extensive training and test datasets.\nResults show substantial reductions in mean absolute error and false detection rates compared to the MUSIC algorithm, especially in low-SNR multipath scenarios.", "evaluation_summary": "The poster presents a clear, well-motivated problem and a logically structured solution with solid technical understanding.\nMethodology and results are described coherently, though references are minimal and not deeply integrated.\nGraphs and visual elements are generally clear and strongly support the claims, but some figures are dense and small.\nOverall, the work is strong, but the poster could better balance text and visuals and expand its scholarly grounding.", "overall_opinion": "The poster contains too much verbal information", "final_grade": 83
+            "poster_summary": "The project develops a model-based deep-learning neural network for Time of Arrival (ToA) estimation from simulated Channel Frequency Response data.\nIt uses a two-stage architecture: CIR enhancement via a generative U-Net and a coarse-to-fine ToA regression pipeline.\nExtensive simulations under 802.11n-like multipath channels evaluate performance across SNR and multipath conditions.\nResults show substantially reduced MAE and false detection rates compared to the MUSIC algorithm, especially in low-SNR, high-multipath scenarios.", "evaluation_summary": "The poster presents a clear, well-focused introduction and motivation tightly linked to the main topic.\nMethodology and results are generally clear, though some mathematical and architectural details are compressed.\nGraphs are relevant and supportive but somewhat dense and small, limiting readability at a distance.\nOverall, the work demonstrates strong understanding and solid evidence, with room for improved visual emphasis and reference depth.", "overall_opinion": "Visual explanation is missing",
+            "final_grade": 81
         }
     ],
     "errors": [],